ariera/interviews-scheduler/README.md

 # Interview Scheduler

 > **Disclaimer**: This repository has been entirely vibe-coded.
 While functional and feature-complete, it represents a rapid development approach focused on getting things working rather than following traditional software engineering practices.
+It's been a fun experiment!
 Use at your own discretion.

 A powerful constraint-based interview scheduling system that uses Google OR-Tools CP-SAT solver to optimize interview schedules with complex constraints.